 - Were there signs I ignored that would have kept me from getting to this point?

-- What is the single most important thing I can do right now that will move me towards my goal?
+- What is the single most important thing I can do right now that will move me towards my long-term goal and personal development?

 Reflecting is great because it helps you to sort through the data you received from being overwhelmed.
 Taking the time to decipher this data will also help you to better understand what your body is trying to tell you in the future if you experience these sensations again.